-I’ve really got into upside-down cakes recently.
+I've really got into upside-down cakes recently.
 It all started with The Great British Bake Off and then Lorraine Pascal.
-I first made a delicious banana upside-down cake which I still need to write up (like so many other recipes at the moment) and then the next week I made this blackberry one.
+I first made a delicious banana upside-down cake and then the next week I made this blackberry one.
 Until recently the only upside-down cake I remembered eating was a pineapple and glace cherry one that my mum used to make when I was growing up.
-We always ate it warm with vanilla ice cream and I don’t remember any ever being left over.
-I may have to try and recreate it one day when I’m feeling a bit retro.
+We always ate it warm with vanilla ice cream and I don't remember any ever being left over.
+I may have to try and recreate it one day when I'm feeling a bit retro.

 One of the good things about this cake is that it has fresh blackberries in it, and as you know, cakes with fresh fruit in don't always last very long.
 This means you have a very good excuse to have second helpings, which we all did (there were three of us that evening) and there was still some left over to reheat the next day.
 Of course, we could have had it cold too, but it goes so well with a bit of cold vanilla ice cream melting into it.

 If you love blackberries then do check out my blackberry and coconut tray bake as well!

 - 75 butter

 - 1 tsp baking powder

 - 50 g ground almonds